About Sho (書)

 In the Kamakura period, Zen monks from China introduced their calligraphy of those days to Japan.

-In the Edo period, “Kara Yo” style, which was mainly written in that period in China, became popular among literary writers and became popular in Japan.
+In the Edo period, the “Kara Yo” style, which was mainly written in that period in China, became popular among literary writers and in Japan.

-In the Meiji period, “Kara Yo” style was adopted for documents and school education of those days, and “Oie Ryu” style declined.
+In the Meiji period, the “Kara Yo” style was adopted for documents and school education of those days, and the “Oie Ryu” style declined.

-Recently, many free and unique style of “Sho” (Japanese calligraphy) have been produced.
+Recently, many free and unique styles of “Sho” (Japanese calligraphy) have been produced.

 Writing type of Sho (楷書・行書・草書)

-There are various types of Sho (Japanese calligraphy), but there are mainly three types, called Kaisho, Gyosho, and Sosho.
+There are various types of Sho (Japanese calligraphy), but there are mainly three types: Kaisho, Gyosho, and Sosho.

 Kaisho (楷書)

-Kaisho is a typeface that writes strokes properly.
+Kaisho is a typeface that writes strokes correctly.
 Currently, the most commonly used.

 Gyosho (行書)

-Kaisho is a typeface that writes strokes properly.
+Kaisho is a typeface that writes strokes correctly.
 Gyosho has some continuity and shortening compared to Kaisho.

 Sosho (草書)